nouhoum/ansible-ec2-play/README.md

 # Ansible EC2 Play Framework
 This is a set of Ansible scripts to deploy Play 2.2+ web applications in EC2 instances.
+The EC2 instances should be 'small' or larger; 'micro' instances won't compile.
 Play applications are run as a system service.
-Play 2.2 uses SBT 0.13, and has a different deploy directory, which is handled in this version.
-The EC2 instances should be 'small' or larger; 'micro' instances won't compile.

 This project uses EC2 instance IDs to reference EC2 instances, because their IP addresses and DNS names change on every restart unless you have provisioned permanent IP addresses.